 - Subtype two, papulopustular (or acne) rosacea, is the most common type of rosacea, and is often associated with acne-like breakouts.
 It's also likely to be accompanied by subtype one-style skin irritation.

-- Subtype three, known as rhinophyma, is characterised by a large, red, bumpy or bulbous nose.
+- Subtype three, known as rhinophyma, is characterized by a large, red, bumpy or bulbous nose.
 This is a severe subtype that usually requires an operation to be treated.